St Ives (NSW)

 St Ives has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
-Key projects include Hermitage St Ives, Fairview St Ives, Ellis Residences, and St Ives Shopping Village Redevelopment.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects likely affecting the area.
+Notable ones include Hermitage St Ives, Fairview St Ives, Ellis Residences, and St Ives Shopping Village Redevelopment.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.